uncefact/spec-untp/website/docs/specification/DigitalIdentityAnchor.md

 As described in the [W3C Decentralized Identifiers](https://www.w3.org/TR/did-core/) specification, DIDs are resolvable to a DID document.
 The `service` property of a DID document contains an array of typed `serviceEndpoint` which can point to services or credentials relevant to the DID.
 A DID document may also contain an "alsoKownAs" property which is typically used to reference other identifiers.
 Controllers of DIDs that are linked to authoritative register SHOULD

-* Add the ID URI from the authoritative register to the `alsonKnownAs` list.
+* Add the ID URI from the authoritative register to the `alsoKnownAs` list.
 In the snippet below `https://sample-register.gov/90664869327` has been added.
 * Add proof that the relationship is reciprocal by adding a `service` object that references the DIA credential.
 In the example below, the DIA credential URL is `https://sample-credential-store.com/credentials/dia-90664869327.json`

 ```json